Chicago Worker’s Compensation Lawyer

 The workers comp collection process works much differently than a traditional personal injury case.
 Anyone who has been injured at work in the Chicago area needs to contact an injury attorney right away to schedule a free initial case review.

 Steps to Take Following An Injury

 When hurt on the job, inform your direct managers or supervisors as soon as the injury occurs; never leave a note or walk out.
 They should have you fill out a form with a statement about what happened to cause your injury.
 If for any reason you did not report the incident do so as soon as possible.
 There is a seven-day time limit in Illinois for reporting work-related injuries.
-If an injury is reported on the eighth day, it may not be accepted by your employer.
+If reporting your injury on the eighth day, your employer can reject it.

 Once you notify your employer about your injury, actively seek medical assistance at your local emergency department or from your family doctor.
 Be sure that your doctor or hospital of choice accepts the workers compensation insurance carried by your employer.
-Under certain circumstances, insurance an insurance company will want an injured employee to visit pre-approved physicians and facilities and will not pay unless a visit is pre-authorized.
+Under certain circumstances, insurance an insurance company will want an injured employee to visit pre-approved physicians and facilities and will not pay unless a pre-authorized visit.

 Worker Compensation Laws